-- Hepatitis B vaccination (complete three shot series) - Measles, mumps and rubella (MMR; two shot series) or clinical proof of immunity - Td every ten years from the initial immunization Varicella titer (or statement of susceptibility) - PPD skin test - o (-) reactor needs to update every 3 months or semester - (+) reactor-one time initial clearance to Public Health then answer TB questionnaire every 3 months or semester thereafter at the hospital employee health services - Other immunizations as required by clinical agencies. - III.
+Immunizations will be based on the requirements of the clinical agencies.

+- III.
 Clinical course faculty will inform students of needed clearance requirements of the clinical facility/agency and ensure that each student has met the clearance requirements before beginning the clinical learning experience at the facility/agency. - IV.
 Students will not be admitted to the clinical area if any of the clinical requirements are not met.
 Students are referred to the course syllabus. - V. In addition, medical and/or psychiatric clearance may be required by AASC at any time during the nursing program to assure that the student is able to perform safely in the clinical setting.